 - Billion-dollar natural catastrophe events (insured): 20 (all)/19 (weather only)

-The main drivers of large weather events in 2022 were multi-faceted.
+The main drivers of large weather events were multi-faceted.
 The most important influencing factor on the year’s weather events came from a prolonged La Niña cycle that brought more intense flooding and drought conditions to many parts of the world.

-A regional and peril breakout of global insured losses during 2022
+A regional and peril breakout of global insured losses

 As the year ended, La Niña conditions remained active, and it was forecast to extend into a third consecutive annual cycle through the first months of 2023 before transitioning to ENSO-neutral and possibly to El Niño later in 2023.